-- register in a Domain online, using Minerva; - satisfy the co- and/or prerequisites for the program (Numerac

-- confirm that their course selection satisfies the required components of the MSE Core and their chosen Domain, and that the complementary courses are approved courses in their chosen Domain; and - fulfil all Faculty requirements as specified for the B.A. in Faculty of Arts > Undergraduate > : Faculty Degree Requirements, which include meeting the minimum credit requirement as specified in their letter of admission.
+- register in a Domain online, using Minerva; - satisfy the co- and/or prerequisites for the program (Numeracy [e.g., calculus] and a Basic Science course); - pass all courses counted towards the Faculty Program with a grade of C or higher; - confirm that their course selection satisfies the required components of the Core and their chosen Domain, and that the complementary courses are approved courses in their chosen Domain; and - fulfil all Faculty requirements as specified for the B.A. in Faculty of Arts > Undergraduate > : Faculty Degree Requirements, which include meeting the minimum credit requirement as specified in their letter of admission.

-5.2.1 Ecological Determinants of Health in Society Domain
+7.2.1 Ecological Determinants of Health in Society Domain